By Lucy Watson

 As I stared at that black line, stroke, stroke, breathe, my brain would empty.
 Stroke, stroke, breathe.

 And then, it would fill again.
 But this time, there was clarity.
 Someone had pressed play on the show, and it was at regular speed.
 I could focus on the plot.

 And I came up with the concluding paragraph of my thesis in the pool, between laps 16 and 24.

 I got out, dried off and typed it up.
 Two months later, when I was doing final edits to my thesis and my supervisor was reading it, that paragraph was the only place in the concluding chapter where she didn’t suggest any changes!

 There’s plenty of evidence to suggest that exercise reduces stress, so I probably shouldn’t have found this as surprising as I did.
 But other forms of exercise don’t work for me in quite the same way.
 When I’m swimming, I’m not distracted by outside stimuli like music, cars and people, like I am when running or cycling.

 Swimming has been proven to be especially good for stress and other mental health problems.
 In my case, it helped by making me focus on my breathing, by getting me outside and away from my desk (rather than meditating in the office), and by strengthening my body and my cardiovascular system.
 But it’s not just me: in the UK, almost half a million adults have said their mental health related visits to medical professionals have reduced since they started swimming.

 You can do whatever stroke you want, at whatever pace; it’s easy on your joints; and if you’re struggling, there’s always flippers!
 The hardest part about swimming is finding the time to do it, and building it into your routine.

 Which is why signing up to Laps for Life is such an excellent idea.
-What better way to develop a swimming routine than by committing to swim to support young Aussies living with mental health difficulties?!
+What better way to develop a swimming routine than by committing to swim to support young people in Australia living with mental health difficulties?!